University of California, Santa Cruz: Residential colleges

 The undergraduate program, with only the partial exception of those majors run through the university's Baskin School of Engineering, is still based on the version of the "residential college system" outlined by Clark Kerr and Dean McHenry at the inception of their original plans for the campus (see History, above).
 Upon admission, all undergraduate students have the opportunity to choose one of ten colleges, with which they usually stay affiliated for their entire undergraduate careers.

 There are cases where some students switch college affiliations as each college holds a different graduation ceremony.
 Almost all faculty members are affiliated with a college as well.
 The individual colleges provide housing and dining services, while the university as a whole offers courses and majors to the general student community.
 Other universities with similar college systems include Rice University and the University of California, San Diego.

-Each of the colleges has its own, distinctive architectural style and a resident faculty provost, who is the nominal head of his or her college.
-An incoming first-year student will take a mandatory "core course" within his or her respective college, with a curriculum and central theme unique to that college.
+Each college features its own distinctive architectural style and a resident faculty provost as its nominal head.
+First-year students take a mandatory core course tailored to their college, with a curriculum and central theme unique.
 College resident populations vary from about 750 to 1,550 students, with roughly half of undergraduates living on campus within their college community or in smaller, intramural campus communities such as the International Living Center, Redwood Grove, Porter transfer community, and the Village.
 Coursework, academic majors and general areas of study are not limited by college membership, although colleges host the offices of many other academic departments.
 Graduate students are not affiliated with a residential college, though a large portion of their offices have historically tended to be based in the colleges.
 The ten colleges are, in order of establishment: